 - An educator delivering national curriculum/art school teachin

-- An initiator in arts/social policy – producing arts projects, regeneration, community well-being, (we would place the Cultural Olympiad here)
+- An initiator in arts/social policy – producing arts projects, regeneration, community well-being — (we would put the 2012 Cultural Olympiad here)

 - A visionary and social conscience, political activist

-Thus, definitions by 1996 of an artist had veered radically away from the Gulbenkian Enquiry’s.
-I would posit that this is due to the greater intervention of the state in the markets for art, with its endeavours aided and abetted by the addition of income to the arts from ‘funding sources’ such as the National Lottery, there to support ‘good causes’ and the ‘public good’.
-Such resources have increased the instrumentality of art and artists, placed them in the role of service industry and largely sidelined any notion of ‘art for art’s sake’, considering this as namby pamby and impractical; get a grip, artists need to join the real world.
+Thus, definitions of an artist had veered radically away from the Gulbenkian Enquiry’s, this is due to greater state intervention in the markets for art, with endeavours aided and abetted by the additional funding sources such as the National Lottery which have increased the instrumentality of art and artists, placed them in the role of service industry and in effect side-lined notions of ‘art for art’s sake’.

-However in the House of Lords in 1998, Lord Clancarty (himself an artist) questioned the very principles underpinning the state’s support of the arts: “But what about those artists who of or choose not to operate in a commercial sense, who are engaged in long-term, life-long ‘independent’ research – what in science is termed ‘blue skies research’ which is extremely important for the arts.
+However in the House of Lords in 1998, Lord Clancarty (the artist Nick Trench) questioned the principles underpinning state support of the arts: “But what about those artists who of or choose not to operate in a commercial sense, who are engaged in long-term, life-long ‘independent’ research – what in science is termed ‘blue skies research’ which is extremely important for the arts.
 The long-term broadly non-commercial situation is a reality for the great majority of UK artists.
 Extremely successful artists are the exception rather than the rule.”

-There is perhaps a perversity borne from our mixed economy for the visual arts — the public-private finance initiative that predates the Labour policy in this respect — that the ‘blue skies’, is what sets us apart.
-Artists do not need clients or patronage to make art – in fact artists often view such instruments as constraints and hindrance to the purity (artistic autonomy) of their practice.
+There is a perversity borne from our mixed economy for the visual arts — the public-private finance initiative that predates the Labour policy — that the ‘blue skies’ is what sets us apart.
+Artists don’t need clients or patronage to make art and often view such instruments as constraints and hindrance to the purity (artistic autonomy) of their practice.

-Looking at the music industry where the growth of musicians — individual and ensemble — has been great, money forms a core aspect of the career progression.
-Musicians talk about money — negotiate fees and terms themselves, getting (for example) a share of the ticket income and promoting their CDs in the intervals (with the venue taking a sales commission).
-Definitions of quality are multiple – as viewed in the ‘eye of the (various) beholders’
+In the music industry where the growth of musicians — individual and ensemble — has been great, money forms a core aspect of career progression.
+Musicians talk about money — negotiate fees and terms themselves, getting (for example) a share of the ticket income and promoting CDs in the intervals (with the venue taking a sales commission).
+Definitions of quality are multiple – as viewed in the ‘eye of the (various) beholders’.
+Are there too many musicians and bands?
+Analysis shows that people who make music are a vital part of paying audiences whether of downloadable music or through buying seats at events.
+There are “good, excellent, mediocre and OK” musicians across the contemporary music scene — all putting out their stuff, self-managing, self-promoting, and self-producing.
+New forms of distribution of music are welcomed as they increase audiences and buyers and ensure the music industry is more autonomous and less reliant on public subsidy.

 In 1992 economist Ruth Towse pointed out that: “….risk taking behaviour is the cause of over supply.
 It comes about because artists overestimate their (average) chances of success prior to entering the labour market.
 Artists being for the most part self-employed decide whether or not to continue to work in their chosen field according to their realised net profits or incomes.
 Oversupply of the works they produce would result in low prices, but if they are willing to accept low incomes they can continue in full time [studio-based] work”.